thogiti/thogitiB.github.io/content/2023-06-14-Rate-Limiting-Nullifier-RLN-Protocol-Circom-Circuits-Security-Audit.md

 [taxonomies]
 tags = ["Ethereum", "RLN", "Rate Limiting Nullifier", "Circom Circuits", "Security Audit", "ZKP Security Audit", "ZKP", "Zero Knowledge Proofs", "Ecne", "Poseidon" ]

 +++

 # Rate Limiting Nullifier (RLN) Review

+I recently had the pleasure of conducting my first security audit of a Zero Knowledge Proofs (ZKP) protocol.
+The protocol in question was the Rate Limiting Nullifier (RLN) Zero Knowledge Proofs Protocol, with its circuits written in Circom.
+My main focus during this review was on the Circom Circuits of the Zero Knowledge Proofs gadgets.
+And let me tell you, it was quite the adventure!
+I mean, who knew math could be so exciting?

+During my review of the RLN Zero Knowledge Proofs Protocol, I learned a great deal about the intricacies of the RLN specifications, the verifications, and how to identify underconstraint systems.
+My mathematical background proved to be invaluable in helping me understand these complex concepts.
+It’s like they always say, “mathematics is the language of the universe”!
+But seriously, who comes up with this stuff?
+Additionally, I gained a deeper understanding of ZKP primitives attack vectors and other potential vulnerabilities in the system.
+It’s like being a detective, but for ZKP systems!
+And let me tell you, it’s not as easy as it looks.

 **Review Resources:**